 UK research investment, funding structures, Research Excellence Framework, What’s it Worth studies.

-EU medical devices regulations, immigration, innovation policy, All-Party Parliamentary Group on Medical Research, parliamentary communications, diversity.
+immigration, innovation policy, All-Party Parliamentary Group on Medical Research, parliamentary communications, diversity, education and skills.

 We want the research we fund – like publications, data, software and materials – to be open and accessible, so it can have the greatest possible impact.

 We're working with the UK government and others to achieve a Brexit settlement that allows research to thrive in the UK and Europe.